pietrobr/node-red-contrib-azure-iot-central/README.md

 flow.set('brightness-handler',brightness);
 ```

-If you want to send a reported property create a json object that containe "reported.properties" field as follow.
+If you want to send a reported property create a json object that contain "reported.properties" field as follow.

 ```json
 {